CamFlow/vagrant/dev-fedora/README.md

 Note: the installation process can take an extended amount of time depending on your configuration.

+Note: In case of error on `vagrant up` check for virtualbox version mismatch.
+You may need to update your host virtualbox installation.

 ## Testing Installation

 ``` shell